osuka/multiplatform-gaming/README.md

 Currently Using the develop branch of cocos2d-x in github (3.0).

-Initial bas created like this:
+Initial base project created like this:

 ```
 cd cocos2d-x